 Ancient temples, wild hyena feedings, the most delicious cuisine in Africa, cheap as chips – now that sounds like a backpackers dream.
 Welcome to Ethiopia!
+If you’re looking for a list of the best things to do in Ethiopia, I wrote that here.

 I spent just shy of a month in Ethiopia and even that didn’t seem to be enough.
 Every corner of this amazing country offers great sights and experiences so wherever you venture you’re sure not to be disappointed.
 The only place I’d recommend you don’t stay too long is the capital, Addis Ababa.
 I agree it’s a cool sounding name but that’s where the coolness ends!
 Everything is overpriced and it’s full of touts, drug-dealers, hookers and general reprobates – only stay as long as you have to.
 On a brighter note, here are the amazing must-sees in this captivating country.